Mekash/alx-zero_day/README.md

-My first readme this is an update of README.md
+My first readme.
+This is an updated README.md